eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - Gate 2 consumes the existing TRG compliance automation (`sig-release/release-automation` dashboard, quality-check workflows in `sig-infra`) instead of re-implementing checks.
 - Gates 1 and 9 attach to the existing SIG Release process (release planning board, release checks, go/no-go coordination); the TRE evidence package becomes an input to those decisions.
 - Gate 6 results are written to the TRE evidence store, which is GitHub-native and therefore readable by every Eclipse Tractus-X contributor.
-For release participants who already use Jira X-Ray, results are additionally exported there so X-Ray stays their test-management record; X-Ray access is not a prerequisite for producing or reviewing TRE evidence (see Section 2.3).
+The TRE toolchain itself does not depend on Jira X-Ray (GitHub-/open-source-only constraint, Section 9.1): X-Ray exists only because Catena-X e.V. funds it.
+An abstracted, non-technical release layer at the association may continue to consume the public evidence — including an export to X-Ray — but that consumption is outside the TRE process.
 - The detailed mapping of each existing release check to a TRE gate is worked out in Workstream 3 together with SIG Release.

 ---